hksyir/klega_lexdiv/README.md

 ## Web Demo
 A [web demo version](http://sooyeoncho.pythonanywhere.com) of Korean LExico-Grammatical Analyzer KLEGA is available now.
-Currently optimized for the Chrome browser on PC.
+Currently optimized for the Chrome browser on PC. (under development)

 ### To be updated
 - [ ] analyze without typo removal option (for running on the other OS)

 Please create a GitHub issue if you have any questions or bug-reports.
+Email to the writers: [Sooyeon Cho](mailto:sooyeon.cho@uzh.ch) & [Hakyung Sung](mailto:hsung@uoregon.edu)